emberjs/rfcs/text/0000-standarise-targets.md

 and APIs.

-Developers need an easy way to express intention that abstracts them from the ever-changing landscape of versions and feature matrices, so this RFC proposes to introduce a universal configuration option to let developers express their intended targets
+Developers need an easy way to express intention that abstracts them from the ever-changing landscape of versions and feature matrices, so this RFC proposes the introduction of a unique place and syntax to let developers express their intended targets that all addons can use, instead of having each addon define it in a different way.

-This configuration should be easily available to addons, but this RFC doesn't impose any mandatory behavior on addons.
-All addons that want to customize their behavior depending on the target platforms will have a single source of truth to get that information but it's up to them how to use it.
+This configuration should be easily available to addons, but this RFC doesn't impose any mandatory behavior on those addons.
+All addons that want to customize their behavior depending on the target browsers will have a single source of truth to get that information but it's up to them how to use it.

 The advantage of having a single source of truth for the targets compared to configure this on a per-addon basis like we do today is mostly for better ergonomics and across-the-board consistency.

-Addons that would benefit from this conventions are `babel-preset-env`, `autoprefixer`, `stylelint` and `eslint` (vía `eslint-plugin-compat`), but not only those.
-Even Ember itself could, once converted into an addon, take advantage of that to avoid polyfilling or even taking advantage of some DOM API (`node.classList`?) deep in Glimmer's internals.
+Examples of addons that would benefit from this conventions are `babel-preset-env`, `autoprefixer`, `stylelint` and `eslint` (vía `eslint-plugin-compat`) and more.
+Even Ember itself could, once converted into an addon, take advantage of that to avoid polyfilling or even taking advantage of some DOM API (`node.classList`?) deep in Glimmer's internals, helping the goal of Svelte Builds.

 # Detailed design

-What seems to be the most popular tool and the state of the art on this is the [browserlist](https://github.com/ai/browserslist) npm package.
+What seems to be the most popular tool and the state of the art on building suport matrices for browser targets is the [browserlist](https://github.com/ai/browserslist) npm package.

 That package is the one behind `babel-preset-env`, `autoprefixer` and others, and uses the data from [Can I Use](http://caniuse.com/) for knowing the JS, CSS and other APIs available on every browser.

-The syntax is also pretty flexible as it allows all sort of complex queries like `Firefox >= 20`, `>2.5% in CA` (browsers with a market share over 2.5% in Canada) and logical combinations.
+The syntax of this package is natural but also pretty flexible, allowing complex queries like `Firefox >= 20`, `>2.5% in CA` (browsers with a market share over 2.5% in Canada) and logical combinations of the previous.

-The way this library works is calculating the minimum common denominator on a per-feature basis.
+The way this library work is by calculating the minimum common denominator support on a per-feature basis.

 Per example, if the support matrix for an app is `['IE11', 'Firefox latest']` and we have a linter that warns us when we use an unsupported browser API, it would warn us if we try to use